FusionAuth/fusionauth-site/site/_posts/2021-11-12-circleboom-fusionauth.md

 **Dan:** Any general feedback/areas to improve?

 **Atakan:** Some of the features are well hidden, and it's not easy to understand how to find them: in particular, adding roles to an application.
-Every time we want to do this, we search around and thinkg "where's that roles menu item?
+Every time we want to do this, we search around and think "where's that roles menu item?
 It was here last time".
 Then we realize after a few minutes that we need to exit "app edit mode" and click on the user-shaped icon to get into the roles.
 You manage every important thing about an app on the "app edit" screen, except role management.

 On the admin dashboard, I still have to search for action buttons (you usually put them in the upper right corner).
 It's somewhat contrary to standard UX.